Steps towards moving to Kokkola or Pietarsaari

 A bank account is needed in order to handle finances in Finland.
 Card payment is preferred over cash.
 In many places only card payments are possible, such as the Sodexo restaurant in the Talonpojankatu Campus in Kokkola.

 You need a passport, identity card for foreign citizens or some other official identity card when opening a bank account.
+You might need to visit the police station for the official identity card.
 The bank also needs the following information from you: name, personal identity code and address in Finland or abroad.

 With online banking credentials you can attend many official matters online.